El Gordo needs El Anzuelo: Probing the structure of cluster members with multi-band extended arcs in JWST data: Results

 We find that one of the images used in \citet{Kamieneski2023} as being part of the image family 1 (their image 1b) in fact does not belong to this set of multiple image according to our lens model.
 On the one hand, we find that their image 1d is in fact composed of the two images denoted by 1a and 1c, which appear like merging while crossing the tangential critical line.
 On the other hand, their image 1b corresponds to our image 4a in Fig.~\ref{fig:multiple_images}, and thus originates from a distinct compact bright clump in the source, located at the north of the central bulge.
 We note that this clump has similar colors as the bulge of the source galaxy, which is why it could have been incorrectly attributed to a lensed image of the bulge.
 Interestingly, not all images of this clump are visible in the data.
 We believe it is mostly due to a combination of a the larger FWHM of the PSF in redder bands, and stronger contamination by the deflectors light.
 To better visualize this, we show in Fig.~\ref{fig:zoom_source_substructure} a comparison between our the lensed and convolved source model and the corresponding model before convolution by the PSF (in F356W although it is similar in other filters).
 We see that only image 4a remains clearly visible after convolution.
 Moreover, the lensed images appear either close to the bright bulge of the source (image 4d), or close to regions heavily contaminated by the deflectors light (images 4b and 4c); therefore, they are not seen in the data.
-From one of our a higher resolution source models (with $n_{\rm src}=300$), we estimate that the physical size of the clump is approximately $400$ pc at redshift $z_{\rm s}=2.291$.
-While this estimate is an upper-bound to the true size---since increasing the source resolution tends to make it more compact---this clump in the source is remarkably small.
+From one of our higher resolution source models (with $n_{\rm src}=300$), we estimate that the physical diameter (in projection) of the clump is approximately $400$ pc at redshift $\zs=2.291$.
+We measure that this clump is located at approximately $1.2$ kpc from the source centroid.
+While the size estimate is an upper-bound to the true size---since increasing the source resolution tends to make it more compact---this clump in the source is remarkably small.
 It is comparable in size to some of the structures in the jets of lensed sources analyzed in \citet{Powell2022} using VLBI observations with milli-arcsecond resolution (against 30 milli-arcsecond resolution with JWST/NIRCam data).